 On May 4th at 8 p.m. every year, The Netherlands turns silent for two minutes in respect of those who paid with their lives for our freedom.
 People pull over their cars on the freeways, sit in front of their television, and even airplanes stop moving at Schiphol Amsterdam airport.

 If you happen to be in the city on May 4th, we highly recommend attending this ceremony in person at Dam Square.
 It’s something you won’t forget.
 It’s free of charge.
-However, many people come to Dam Square, so they get there early and expect heavy security because the Royal Family also attends.
+However, many people come to Dam Square, so get there early and expect heavy security because the Royal Family also attends.

 Also, don’t take any large bags with you.
 You most likely will not be allowed in.